PimDeWitte/DynamicUpdateClient/README.md

     ./duclient.sh --config
 ```

-3. Duclient will be installed in the home directory for the user that runs the script and start running using cron.
+Duclient will now be installed in the versions directory in bin.
+Happy updating!

 You're done!